shreyaawari28/Java-Codes/Arithmetic_Operators/README.md

   - Modulus
 - Demonstrates **pre-increment** and **pre-decrement**
 - Demonstrates **compound assignment operators** such as `+=` and `-=`
-- Prints results after each operation to observe value changes
+- Prints results after each operation to observe value change

 ---